 We were interested to note that the complete solution was ranked as considerably less important than the human elements.
-Surprisingly, funding type was not seen as critical.
-This may reflect the unique Israeli position in which the high involvement of VCs in high-tech start-ups generated disappointment because of the poor added value of the VCs'.
-Both the general environment and the political situation were not highly rated, but the economic situation was seen as of some importance.
-Thus, in many ways we see confirmation of the literature, that a good team will be successful and that the actual product is less critical.
-Moreover the data suggest that a good team will succeed, even in poor economic, environmental and political circumstances.
+Also funding type was not seen as critical.
+This may reflect the unique Israeli position in which the high involvement of VCs in high-tech start-ups generated disappointment because of the poor added value of the VCs.
+Both the general environment and the political situation were not highly rated, but the economic situation was seen to have some importance.
+Thus, in many ways we see confirmation of the literature: a good team will be successful and that the actual product is less critical.
+Moreover, the data suggests that a good team will succeed, even in poor economic, environmental and political circumstances.

-To obtain better discrimination between topics we then (in part 2 of the survey) asked respondents to focus on ranking the topics.
+To obtain better discrimination between topics then (in part 2 of the survey) the respondents were asked to focus on the topics ranking.
 They were asked to classify the topics into one of three groups, very important, important and less important and afterwards to rank the topics within each group.
-This provided us with the possibility to establish an overall rating of 1 (the most important topic) to 15 (lowest importance) for each of the topics.
-The final part of our study involved asking half of our respondents to comment on the results of the general survey (Delphi method).
-The results of the Delphi process are depicted in figure 3.
-The box shows the answers in the 2nd and 3rd quartiles and the bold line is the median of the results.
-The Delphi results again emphasise two distinct groups; the first containing the seven topics with high importance and the second with seven topics perceived as having lower effect with development (R&D) providing a buffer between the two groups with strong indications it belongs to the first group.
-Whilst we acknowledge that the Delphi method does have the effect of averaging responses, it also lends support, as expert confirmation, of the critical importance of the top rated factors.
+We could thus establish an overall rating of 1 (the most important topic) to 15 (lowest importance) for each of the topics.
+The final part of the study involved asking half of the respondents to comment on the results of the general survey (Delphi method).